 - F – 2 pieces of 2×4 lumber – 34 1/2″ long BRACES

-How to build a 6 foot picnic table
+Step 1: How to build the frames for the 6 foot picnic table

 The first step of the outdoor project is to build the legs for the 6′ picnic table.
 As you can easily see in the diagram, you need to make 30 degree cuts to both ends of the 2×6 legs.
 Smooth the edges with sandpaper.